Anshika75/DetoxDash/README.md

 Move beyond celebrity endorsements.
 Detox Dash collaborates with diverse teen micro-influencers who share authentic experiences of resisting drugs or overcoming delinquency.
 Real stories resonate more than distant stars, creating a relatable and encouraging environment.

 ### 3. Hyperlocal Challenges
 Engage with your local community by participating in hyperlocal challenges on platforms like Snapchat or Instagram.
-Document acts of community service, spread positivity, and showcase the benefits of healthy choices.
+Document acts of community service spread positivity, and showcase the benefits of healthy choices.
 Partner with local youth groups and community centers for a powerful impact.

 ### 4. Community Engagement Hub
 Connect with like-minded individuals in the app's dedicated space.
 Share achievements, support each other, and build a sense of belonging through forums, group challenges, and community events.
 Our community hub is designed to encourage positive interactions and mutual encouragement.